June 25, 2025

 This post may contain affiliate links or links from our advertisers where we earn a commission, direct payment or products.
 Opinions are the author's alone, and this content has not been provided by, reviewed, approved or endorsed by any advertiser.
 Information shared on this site is for entertainment purposes only and should not be considered as professional advice.

 When I started my podcast in 2016, it was just a hobby.
-Something to do as a way to give back, learn from others and hopefully help a few people along the way.
+Something to do as a way to give back, learn from others, and hopefully help a few people along the way.

-This wave of opportunity combined with my passion for helping families build wealth and thrive was too hard to ignore.
+This wave of opportunity, combined with my passion for helping families build wealth and thrive, was too hard to ignore.

+So I went for it.
 But it wasn’t easy to give up a stable career with great benefits and a six-figure salary with two young kids at home.
-Nicole and I had a lot of conversations and man, did we prepare.
+My wife and I had a lot of conversations, and man, did we prepare.
+Here are the 10 steps we took to ensure my transition to solopreneurship was a success.

-1. Eliminate Debt
+Eliminate Debt

-We agreed that we’d tackle the debt together by living on my income alone (at the time it was around $70,000) and using Nicole’s income to pay off our debt.
+We agreed that we’d tackle the debt together by living on my income alone (at the time, it was around $70,000) and using Nicole’s income to pay off our debt.
 This helped us eliminate our $50,000 of debt in around 12 months

-2. Pay Off the Mortgage Early
+Pay Off the Mortgage Early

 Mortgage Free Hill Family

 A few years ago, we were able to pay off our $200,000 mortgage early.
-We were able to do this by partnering together, keeping our expenses in check and increasing our income.
+We were able to do this by partnering together, keeping our expenses in check, and increasing our income.

-During this time period, we averaged around $170,000 in income so as I said earlier, I was very grateful for the generous income I received in my career.
+During this time period, we averaged around $170,000 in income, so as I said earlier, I was very grateful for the generous income I received in my career.

 Even though we were making great money, we lived on a lot less than we made.
 Our annual expenses were between $60,000 and $80,000.
-This helped us to realize we could live on a lot less than we made and feel very happy.
+This helped us to realize we could live on a lot less than we made and still feel very happy.

 Once the mortgage was gone, I felt a lot more confident, happy and prepared to make decisions that were in the best interest of our family and our future.

-3. Save 12 Months of Expenses
+Save 12 Months of Expenses

 About 50% of small businesses fail after the first 5 years.
 One of the major reasons that they fail is that they run out of money.
 I didn’t want that to happen to me.

-We decided to save up 12 months of expenses in a high yield savings account as a cushion.
+We decided to save up 12 months of expenses in a high-yield savings account as a cushion.
 This made us feel protected as our income was going to be unpredictable at the beginning (no steady paycheck anymore).

 Originally, we were going to use this money to buy our first rental property, but we’ve since decided against that.
 This small business is going to be our first big investment instead.

-5. Research the Cost of Health Care
+Research the Cost of Health Care

 One thing I was always worried about was the cost of health care.
 If I lost my benefits, how would I get coverage and take care of my family?